galena-dimeska/CPP-Space-Invaders/README.md

 # C++ Space Invaders

-This project is a recreation of the classic game Space Invaders in C++, using the RayLib library and object-oriented programming.
+This project is a recreation of the classic game Space Invaders in C++, using the RayLib library.

 The game includes a main menu, where the player can choose to start the game or exit.